privcount/privcount/doc/TorEvents.markdown

 unsuccessful, the client may EXTEND to the next intro point (turning the failed Client Intro End into a Client Intro Mid).

+Limitations:

+This event is only sent for circuit cells.
+Cells at the link layer (VERSIONS, CERTS, etc.) do not trigger this event.

 ### PRIVCOUNT_DNS_RESOLVED

 This event is sent when an exit receives a client request, including: